-Tahiti is claiming to be "the birth place of surfing", and you can catch fantastic waves.
+Tahiti claims to be "the birth place of surfing".
 It's a surfing heaven for both professionals and beginners.
 On Tahiti Iti, the smaller of the two islands of Tahiti, at Hava'e Pass you will find one of the largest, most dangerous and best waves in the world, Teahupoo, which is strictly reserved for professional surfers.
-Good place to check out some trick from the pros if you are a novice surfer dude.
+Good place to check out some trick from the pros if you are a novice.

 Huahine - backpackers paradise

 If you're looking for a relaxing beach-bum-atmosphere in true backpacker style on the trip to French Polynesia, you'll love Huahine.
 The luxurious resorts have not yet filled up the island's beautiful sandy beaches, and therefore the mainstream tourists stay away.
 There is not much to do here, but here are great waves for surfing, stunning beaches and picturesque lagoons that attract backpackers and surfers.
 Huahine is really a little lazy, cheap and paradise-like retreat.

 Raiatea - the only wreck dive of Society Islands

 Ra'iatea is Society Islands' wild and untamed island, which is forgotten by most tourists.
 There are no real beaches, but a pretty raw nature and proud locals who live in respect for tradition.
 It has an awesome wreck you can dive - Inside the wreck there is an air pocket at 25 meters depth, where you can take off the mask and enjoy the smell!

 Bora Bora - seductive luxury